Tap Fiscal

 • Warehouse or Industrial Units

-Banks like Emirates NBD, Mashreq, ADIB, HSBC, or Citibank require trade license, incorporation certificate, shareholders’ passports, the MoA/AoA, and an office lease.
+Banks like Emirates NBD, Mashreq, ADIB, HSBC, or Citibank require a trade license, incorporation certificate, shareholders’ passports, MoA/AoA, and office lease.
 Expect stricter 2026 AML checks.

 Your company needs to finish the incorporation process before you can apply for these programs.